Clinical Research Jobs in USA with Visa Sponsorship

 Which certifications strengthen a clinical research visa sponsorship application?

 The Certified Clinical Research Professional (CCRP) from ACRP and the Certified Clinical Research Professional from SOCRA are the most recognized credentials.
 Additional certifications in clinical data management, pharmacovigilance, or regulatory affairs from the Drug Information Association further strengthen the petition.
-While certifications do not replace the bachelor's degree requirement for H-1B, they provide concrete evidence that the role demands specialized knowledge beyond general scientific training.
+While certifications do not replace the bachelor's degree requirement for H-1B visa, they provide concrete evidence that the role demands specialized knowledge beyond general scientific training.

 Is it better to seek sponsorship from a pharmaceutical company or a contract research organization?